 In June 2013, the Partnership acquired six tax-exempt mortgage revenue bonds secured by three properties located in San Antonio, Texas.
-The tax-exempt mortgage revenue bond purchases are as follows: approximately \$5.9 million par value Series A and approximately \$2.5 million par value Series B tax-exempt mortgage revenue bonds secured by the Avistar at the Oaks Apartments (formerly known as ("f/k/a") Dublin Apartments), a 156 unit multifamily apartment complex; approximately \$3.1 million Series A and approximately \$2.3 million Series B tax-exempt mortgage revenue bonds secured by the Avistar on the Hills Apartments (f/k/a Kingswood Apartments), a 129 unit multifamily apartment complex; and approximately \$5.5 million Series A and approximately \$1.7 million Series B tax-exempt mortgage revenue bonds secured by Avistar in 09 Apartments (f/k/a Waterford Apartments), a 133 unit multifamily apartment complex.
+The tax-exempt mortgage revenue bond purchases are as follows: approximately \$5.9 million par value Series A and approximately \$2.5 million par value Series B tax-exempt mortgage revenue bonds secured by the Avistar at the Oaks Apartments (formerly known as ("f/k/a") Dublin Apartments), a 156 unit multifamily apartment complex; approximately \$3.1 million Series A and approximately \$2.3 million Series B tax-exempt mortgage revenue bonds secured by the Avistar on the Hills Apartments (f/k/a Kingswood Apartments), a 129 unit multifamily apartment complex; and approximately \$5.5 million Series A and approximately \$1.7 million Series B tax-exempt mortgage revenue bonds secured by the Avistar on the Hills Apartments (f/k/a Kingswood Apartments), a 133 unit multifamily apartment complex.
 The three Series A tax-exempt mortgage revenue bonds each carry an annual interest rate of 6.0% per annum and mature on August 1, 2050.
-The three Series B tax-exempt mortgage revenue bonds each carry an annual base interest rate of 9.0% per annum and mature on September 1, 2050.
-The Partnership also acquired approximately \$831,000 of taxable mortgage revenue bonds which also carry a base interest rate of 9.0% per annum and mature on September 1, 2050.
+The three Series B tax-exempt mortgage revenue bonds which also carry a base interest rate of 9.0% per annum and mature on September 1, 2050.
 The Company has determined that the entity which owns the three properties is an unrelated not-for-profit which under the accounting guidance is not subject to applying the VIE consolidation guidance.
-As a result, the properties' financial statements are not consolidated into the consolidated financial statements of the Company.
+As a result, the properties' financial statements are not consolidated financial statements of the Company.

-In April 2013, the Partnership acquired the Series C tax-exempt mortgage revenue bond secured by the Renaissance Gateway Apartments, a 208 unit multifamily apartment complex located in New Orleans, Louisiana for approximately \$2.9 million par value.
+In April 2013, the Partnership acquired the Series C tax-exempt mortgage revenue bond secured by the Renaissance Gateway Apartments, a208 unit multifamily apartment complex located in New Orleans, Louisiana for approximately \$2.9 million par value.
 In July and September 2013, the Partnership purchased \$1.3 million par value Series B and \$2.6 million par value Series A, respectively, tax-exempt mortgage revenue bonds.
 The Series C tax-exempt mortgage revenue bond carries a base interest rate of 12.0% per annum and matures on June 1, 2015.
 The Series A and Series B tax-exempt mortgage revenue bonds carry a base interest rate of 6% and 12% per annum, respectively, maturing on June 1, 2030.
 This property is undergoing a major rehabilitation and the Partnership has agreed to fund a total of approximately \$8.6 million of a Series A tax-exempt mortgage revenue bond during construction which is estimated to be completed on June 30, 2014.
 Upon completion of construction and stabilization, the approximate \$2.9 million Series C bond will be paid back on the earlier of when the property receives its final equity contribution by the limited partner or June 1, 2015.
-The Partnership accounts for the Bond Purchase Commitment as an available-for-sale security and, as such, records the change in estimated fair value of the Bond Purchase Commitment as an asset or liability with changes in such valuation recorded in other comprehensive income.
-As of September 30, 2013, the Partnership estimated the value of this Bond Purchase Commitment and recorded a liability of approximately \$567,000.
+The Partnership and as such, records the change in estimated fair value of the Bond Purchase Commitment as an available-for-sale security and, as such, records the change in estimated fair value of the value of this Bond Purchase Commitment and recorded a liability of approximately \$567,000.